marcoalexandrevicente/subtitle-editor/README.md

 # subtitle-editor

-Lightweight and easy to use subtitles editor (only supports .srt for now):
+Lightweight and easy to use subtitles editor library (only supports .srt for now):

 ```java
         // subtitle file